-On a Solvency II basis amounts payable to intermediaries that are not overdue are classified within technical provisions.
+On a Solvency II basis Insurance and intermediaries payables that are not overdue are classified within technical provisions.

 Reinsurance payables

 On a Solvency II basis cash outflows to reinsurers are a component of reinsurance technical provisions.
 The only element reported as a liability on the balance sheet is the amount outstanding past credit terms, if any.